andreagulli93/personal_site/README.md

 - More documentation [here](#Documentation)

 ## Mini architecture
 The interaction of the various components and code-bases of the project.
+See [documentation](#Documentation) for changes in each component.

 ![alt text](https://github.com/antoniosfiala/personal_site/blob/new_code/Site_architecture.svg "Diagram")